semihcanaktepe/ffmpeg/README.md

-# Overview of the Basic Functionality of _ffmpeg_
+# Overview of the Basic Functionality of FFmpeg

-## What is _ffmpeg_?
+## What is FFmpeg?
-[_ffmpeg_](https://ffmpeg.org) is a free and open-source software project that provides a command-line tool for handling audio and video files.
-It is a powerful multimedia framework that can decode, encode, transcode, mux, demux, stream, filter, and play almost any type of audio and video format. _ffmpeg_ is often used by video professionals, software developers, and enthusiasts who need to manipulate audio and video files in a flexible and efficient way.
-Some of the common tasks that can be performed with _ffmpeg_ include converting file formats, trimming or joining video clips, adjusting video parameters such as resolution and bitrate, adding subtitles or watermarks, and applying video effects or filters.
+[FFmpeg](https://ffmpeg.org) is a free and open-source software project that provides a command-line tool for handling audio and video files.
+It is a powerful multimedia framework that can decode, encode, transcode, mux, demux, stream, filter, and play almost any type of audio and video format.
+FFmpeg is often used by video professionals, software developers, and enthusiasts who need to manipulate audio and video files in a flexible and efficient way.
+Some of the common tasks that can be performed with FFmpeg include converting file formats, trimming or joining video clips, adjusting video parameters such as resolution and bitrate, adding subtitles or watermarks, and applying video effects or filters.

-## How to use _ffmpeg_?
+## How to use FFmpeg?
-First, you need to install _ffmpeg_ on your computer.
+First, you need to install FFmpeg on your computer.
 You can access the download link from [here](https://ffmpeg.org/download.html).
-After you download and install _ffmpeg_, you can call and run it in your terminal.
+After you download and install FFmpeg, you can call and run it in your terminal.
 Don't forget to set the working directory to the one where you store the media files you will use.

 You can set the working directory as:
 ```